 - “That’s how agencies stay small, that’s how they stay unprofitable, if they do that shit.” – Caputa

 - Agencies that find their niche and stick to it tend to be more profitable.
+John McTigue at Kuno Creative is a great example of this.

 2. Agencies Don’t Market Themselves